Chutia people: Religion

 The Chutias worshipped a primordial male deity and a primordial female deity.
-The male was called Kundimama, Balia-Baba or Pisha-dema and the female deity was called Kechaikhati or Pisha-si.
-The worship of the goddess Kechaikhaiti was officiated by the priestly section that came to be today identified as the Deori people.
+The male was called Kundimama, Balia-Baba or Pisha-dema, known by the Kacharis as Bathau or Bathau Brai and the female deity was called Kechaikhati or Pisha-si.
+The worship of the tribal goddess Kesai Khaiti, commonly found among other Bodo-Kachari groups The worship of the goddess Kechaikhaiti was officiated by the priestly section that came to be today identified as the Deori people; and other Bodo-Kachari peoples had their respective priests who too were called Deori.

-Other god and goddess were the Bura and Buri which under later Hindu influence became Shiva and Shakti.
+Another god and goddess were the Bura and Buri or the "Old Ones." which under later Hindu influence became Shiva and Shakti.

 Sanskritization

 The settlement of Brahmins in the kingdom led to the Hinduisation and legitimisation of the Chutia rulers and the rulers claimed their divine descent from the Asuras.
+The term Asura is used to refers to the Non-Aryans and their otherness in forms of custom, including marriage, and property.